montoyo/mcef/native/README.txt

-- Modified parts are marked with comments starting from //montoyo:
+- Replace JCEF's native files by these before compiling.
-- Do not forget to remove the JAWT.lib from the linkers options
+- Do not forget to remove the JAWT.lib from the linkers options.